 As of December 31, 2008, \$171.9 million of the Corporation's investment securities represented exposure to the U.S. government in the form of U.S. Treasury securities and federal agency obligations.
 In addition, as of such date, \$42.7 million of residential mortgages and \$55.8 million in commercial loans were insured or guaranteed by the U.S. Government or its agencies through the Small Business Administration (SBA) and Rural Development Programs.
-Furthermore, as of December 31, 2008, there were \$148.6 million of investment securities representing obligations of the Commonwealth of Puerto Rico, its agencies, instrumentalities and political subdivisions as well as \$8.0 million of mortgage loans and \$165.3 million in commercial loans issued to or guaranteed by Puerto Rico government agencies, instrumentalities, political subdivisions and municipalities was \$321.9 million composed of \$133.8 million in municipalities loans, \$39.5 million in other government credit facilities and \$148.6 million in outstanding bonds and other obligations.
-The Corporation believes that the credit exposure to the Commonwealth of Puerto Rico and its political subdivisions as a long-standing record of supporting all of its debt obligations.
+Furthermore, as of December 31, 2008, there were \$148.6 million of investment securities representing obligations of the Commonwealth of Puerto Rico, its agencies, instrumentalities and political subdivisions as well as \$8.0 million of mortgage loans and \$165.3 million in commercial loans issued to or guaranteed by Puerto Rico government agencies, instrumentalities, political subdivisions and municipalities.
+As of December 31, 2008, the Corporation's credit exposure to the Commonwealth of Puerto Rico and its political subdivisions and municipalities was \$321.9 million composed of \$133.8 million in municipalities loans, \$39.5 million in other government credit facilities and \$148.6 million in outstanding bonds and other obligations.
+The Corporation believes that the credit exposure to the Commonwealth of Puerto Rico and its political subdivisions and municipalities is manageable.
+The Commonwealth of Puerto Rico has a long-standing record of supporting all of its debt obligations.
 It has never defaulted in the payment of principal or interest on any public debt.
 The Corporation's level of exposure is manageable given the fact that its outstanding loans and investment securities have either one or more of the following characteristics: (i) investment grade rated counterparties, (ii) identifiable source of repayment, (iii) high ranking in repayment priority or (iv) tangible collateral.
 The Corporation has \$133.8 million on loans or obligations to various Municipalities for which payments are secured by the full faith, credit and unlimited taxing power of the Municipalities.
 The Corporation anticipates recovery of the amortized cost of these securities at maturity.
 Since the Corporation has the ability and intent to hold these investments until a recovery of fair value, which may be maturity, and the contractual term of these investments do not permit the issuer to settle the securities at a price less than the amortized cost, the Corporation does not consider these investments to be other-than-temporarily impaired at December 31, 2008.